ubarsc/python-fmask/doc/source/index.rst

 ------------------------------
 To build a different set of wrappers, and configure things differently, the default wrappers are a good place to start.
-The configuration is mainly handled by the `FmaskConfig object <fmask_config.html>`_.
-For example, one would call FmaskConfig.setReflectiveBand() to change which layer of the stack corresponds to which wavelength band.
+The configuration is mainly handled by the :class:`fmask.config.FmaskConfig` class.
+For example, one would call :func:`fmask.config.FmaskConfig.setReflectiveBand` to change which layer of the stack corresponds to which wavelength band.

 Downloads